 6. Be Careful Where You Buy Your Food

-It is always a good idea to do a visual and smell check before you buy, prepare and cook any food.
+It is always good to do a visual and smell check before you buy, prepare and cook any food.

 We recommend you buy your food from establishments that embrace food hygiene.
 This is no guarantee that you will not get food poisoning, but the risk is much lower.